Want to make homemade ketchup that tastes better than the store-bought option?

-- Place all ingredients, except water, in a medium bowl.
+- Place all of the ingredients, except water, in a medium bowl.

 - Add water in increments until you have your desired consistency (thicker or thinner).

-- You can enjoy immediately, or store in an airtight container overnight to enjoy the next day.
+- You can enjoy immediately, or store in an airtight container for up to 1 month.
 The flavors develop the longer it sits.

 - Serving Size: 1 tablespoon